Benefit payments during a temporary absence from home

 What if I temporarily leave my home?

-Please see the table at the bottom of the page which lists how long you can be temporarily absent either at home (Great Britain) or abroad and the circumstances which apply to each case.
+Please see the table at the bottom of the page.
+The table lists how long you can be temporarily absent.
+This is either at home (Great Britain) or abroad and the circumstances which apply to each case.

 - how long you will be away

-If we decide that we can continue to pay you benefit while you are away, we must then decide how long we can continue to pay you.
+If we continue to pay you benefit while you are away, we must decide how long for.
 Depending on the reason for the absence, this will be either 13 weeks or 52 weeks.

-To continue to receive Housing Benefit while you are away from home you must meet the following conditions
+To continue to receive Housing Benefit while you are away, you must meet the following conditions

 - You must be planning to return home